Ofsted inspection: pupil premium spending

 Understand your role in the inspection of pupil premium spending

-Monitoring the use of pupil premium funds is part of your governing board's core function to oversee the financial performance of the school and make sure its money is well spent.
+Monitoring the use of pupil premium funds is part of your governing board's core function to oversee financial performance of the school and make sure its money is well spent.

 While you aren't expected to direct exactly how pupil premium funding is spent, inspectors will look at how effectively you've challenged the impact of that spending to drive up attainment for disadvantaged pupils.